italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 **Steps 19-21 (Credential Response):** The PID/(Q)EAA Provider MUST validate the *DPoP JWT Proof* based on the steps defined in Section 4.3 of (:rfc:`9449`) and whether the *Access Token* is valid and suitable for the requested PID/(Q)EAA.
 It also MUST validate the proof of possession for the key material the new credential SHALL be bound to following the steps in Section 7.2.2 of `OPENID4VCI`_.
 If all checks succeed, the PID/(Q)EAA Provider creates a new credential bound to the key material and sends it to the Wallet Instance.
 The Wallet Instance MUST perform the following checks before proceeding with the secure storage of the PID/(Q)EAA credential:
-    1. It MUST check that the PID Credential Response contains all the mandatory parameters and values are validated according to what we defined in the Section 5.3.4.
+    1. It MUST check that the PID Credential Response contains all the mandatory parameters and values are validated according to what we defined in :ref:`Table of the credential response parameters <table_credential_response_claim>`.
-    2. It MUST check the PID integrity by verifying the signature using the algorithm specified in the **alg** header parameter of SD-JWT (Section 3.1.1) and the public key that is identified using using the **kid** header of the SD-JWT.
+    2. It MUST check the PID integrity by verifying the signature using the algorithm specified in the ``alg`` header parameter of SD-JWT (:ref:`PID/(Q)EAA Data Model <pid_eaa_data_model.rst>`) and the public key that is identified using using the ``kid`` header of the SD-JWT.
-    3. It MUST check that the received PID credential (in credential claim) contains all the mandatory parameters that we defined in the Section 3.1.1.
+    3. It MUST check that the received PID credential (in credential claim) contains all the mandatory parameters that we defined in :ref:`PID/(Q)EAA Data Model <pid_eaa_data_model.rst>`.
     4. It MUST process and verify the PID that is in SD-JWT VC following the steps in Section 6 of `SD.JWT#Verification <https://drafts.oauth.net/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.html#name-verification-and-processing>`_.
     5. It MUST verify the Trust Chain in the header of SD-JWT VC to verify if the issuer of the PID is trusted.
 If the checks are successful it can proceed with secure storage of the PID credential.